 Patients with RA disease flares without severe extra-articular manifestations such as a rheumatoid vasculitis, can typically be treated as outpatients with a steroid taper and close rheumatology follow-up.
 If worsening extra-articular disease is present, patients usually require admission and intravenous (IV) treatment with high-dose steroids.

 Emergency providers need to maintain a high index of suspicion for (atypical) infections.
 Independent of treatment, patients with RA have a higher risk for various infectious diseases.
-This risk can be further amplified ...
+This risk can be further amplified when the ...